ericnantel/dotfiles/NOTES.md

 handle Wezterm and add additional code in .wezterm.lua config to switch back to Vim/Neovim process..Ideally I would rather fix this using a tmux-like application on Windows 11.
+Date: 2025-05-01
+On GNU/Linux Debian 12 (bookworm), eza is not available but exa is.
+So for that reason, I am commenting aliases using eza in .bashrc